 Stay tuned for 2020's line-up!
-We've already begun planning next year's airshow
+We've already begun planning this year's airshow

-NAKAJIMA B5N KATE / FG-1D CORSAIR
+NAKAJIMA B5N KATE /

 The Nakajima B5N2 ("Kate") was the sole shipboard torpedo-bomber of the Japanese Navy at the start of the Pacific War.
 Until around 1942, it out-performed any Allied ship borne torpedo bomber.
 The FG-ID Corsair served in the U.S. Navy, U.S. Marines, Fleet Air Arm, and the Royal New Zealand Air Force, as well as the French Navy Aeronavale.
 The Corsair proved to be not only an outstanding fighter, but an excellent fight-bomber as well.

-Over 36,000 horsepower is produced from the 18,000 pounds of thrust in the afterburners.
+The Homewrecker's three afterburners light up the runway as McCart races past the crowd.
+Over 36,000 horsepower is produced from the 18,000 lbs of thrust in the afterburners.

 Great Smoke, noise and smooth aerobatics!!
-Ghost Writer is the perfect airshow opener.
+Ghost Writer (Nate Hammond) is the perfect airshow opener.
 After dark, Ghost Writer illuminates the night sky with wing mounted pyro and lights in a graceful ballet among the stars.
 Two miles high and ten miles wide, Skywriting is sure to get your message noticed!

 Jason Flood flies a Pitts S-1S.
 As one of the youngest aerobatic pilots flying in the U.S. today, his career is already taking off.
 Jason has made a habit of ranking 1st place in just about all of the regional aerobatic competitions

 Along with Jason's high performance & energy Pitts routine, Jason is adding a Comedy act in a Clipped-Wing Piper J3 Cub.
 Jason is excited & honored to bring it back to the airshow circuit for many to enjoy.
 This Clipped-Wing Cub was made famous in the airshow industry and in competition aerobatics by the late Hall of Famer Giles Henderson!